makesosimple/TEBARVALCOMPARE/README.md

 8. Wait for the Repository Manager to examine your code.
 If all is OK, congratulations!

-## Author
-Project Author: makesosimple

-## Private Repo Warning!!
-- Initially this repository is started as a closed-source project.
-Unless the author says otherwise, it will be closed for public access.
-- Only repository manager can merge pull requests so it is restricted for Contributers to merge a request.
-- Any database change should be commented on the pull request.
-(If migration is available, comment it too.)

-## Git Flow Warning!!
-- Project workflow framework is based on the original Git Flow
-- Developer should never change master.
-Access is restricted to dev branch only!
-- Repository manager must follow changes and update dev and master branches simultaneouslty!!
-(This is the most important warning!)

 ## How does Git Flow Work?
 1. Pull the dev branch first.
 2. Check the config file and change it if it is in production mode!